NFS1

 Cysteine desulfurase, mitochondrial is an enzyme that in humans is encoded by the NFS1 gene.

 Iron-sulfur clusters are required for the function of many cellular enzymes.
-The protein encoded by this gene supplies inorganic sulfur to these clusters by removing the sulfur from cysteine, creating alanine in the process.
+The protein encoded by this gene supplies inorganic sulfur to these clusters by removing the sulfur from cysteine, creating alanine and a protein-bound hydropersulfide in the process.
+The terminal sulfur atom of the hydropersulfide is transferred to the iron-sulfur cluster scaffold protein ISCU, mediated by the accessory protein frataxin.

 This gene uses alternate in-frame translation initiation sites to generate mitochondrial forms and cytoplasmic/nuclear forms.
 Selection of the alternative initiation sites is determined by the cytosolic pH.
 The encoded protein belongs to the class-V family of pyridoxal phosphate-dependent aminotransferases.